loicknuchel/schema-viz/README.md

 ## Installation

-This tool is under construction and may drastically change in the process (no final packaging has been decided for now).

-Currently, it has two parts:

-- a parser, built in Ruby to parse a schema file and write it to JSON
+Schema Viz is a Single Page Application built with Elm that parse your SQL schema and allows you to explore it.
-- a front app, built in Elm to visualize the schema

-### Ruby parser

-First, you need to install Ruby & Bundler in your machine, then run `bundle install` to get the dependencies.

-- launch the program: `exe/schema-viz generate --structure ./test/resources/schema.sql --output frontend/tests/resources/schema.json`
-- launch the tests: `rake test`
-- launch a Ruby console: `bin/console`

-Ruby folders are `lib/schema-viz` for sources & `test` for tests.

-### Elm viz

-First, you need to install Elm & NPM on your machine, then move to `frontend` folder and run `npm install` to get the dependencies.
+First, you need to install Elm & NPM on your machine and run `npm install` to get the dependencies.

 - launch dev env: `elm-live src/Main.elm --open --start-page=index.html -- --output=index.js`
 - launch the tests: `npx elm-test`